Antoinoe/GameOfLifeGodot/README.md

-# Game Of LIfe in Godot
+# Game Of Life in Godot
 ## Technical Informations :
 - Godot Csharp 4.5.1